 1. Passionflowers Can Improve Sleep

-If you have a difficult time falling asleep or staying asleep, drinking passionflower tea or taking a passionflower extract may help with insomnia problems.
+If you have difficulty falling asleep or staying asleep, drinking passionflower tea or taking a passionflower extract may help with insomnia problems.

 One 2011 research study investigated the effects that drinking purple passionflower tea had on sleep.
 Participants were divided into two groups: one group consumed passionflower tea for a week, and the other consumed a placebo.
 The group that consumed the passionflower tea reported improved sleep.